petabridge/Petabridge.Phobos.Web/README.md

 - and finally, [Kubernetes](https://kubernetes.io/)

 ## Build and Local Deployment
+Start by cloning this repository to your local system.

-First, to build this solution you will need to [purchase a Phobos license key](https://phobos.petabridge.com/articles/setup/request.html).
+Next - to build this solution you will need to [purchase a Phobos license key](https://phobos.petabridge.com/articles/setup/request.html).
 They cost $4,000 per year per organization with no node count or seat limitations and comes with a 30 day money-back guarantee.

 Once you purchase a [Phobos NuGet keys for your organization](https://phobos.petabridge.com/articles/setup/index.html), you're going to want to open [`NuGet.config`](NuGet.config) and add your key: